theMagicalKarp/pokemon-emerald-refined/README.md

   - Conversely, Dark-type moves now factor in physical stats instead of special ones.
 Given that Dark-type Pokémon typically excel as physical attackers, this change aligns more closely with their inherent strengths.
+- 2 in 1 Bike
+  - To minimize tedious backtracking, the features of the Mach Bike have been incorporated into the Acro Bike, resulting in the removal of the Mach Bike itself.
+To engage the speed-up feature previously associated with the Mach Bike, hold the "R" button while riding the Acro Bike.
+This seamless integration enhances navigation and streamlines the overall gameplay experience.

 ## What Remains Unchanged